 disclaimer

 • INS- Immigration and Naturalization Service

-Persons with an inmate ID number have the advantage of getting more accurate results when searching the database.
+Persons with an inmate ID number can get more accurate results when searching the database.
 No two persons have the same ID, but persons can share names.

 How Long Does it Take for an Inmate's Information to Be Published in Delaware?

-The paperwork involved in an arrest is basic and just sufficient to remand the individual in custody.
-When it comes to admitting a sentenced convict into imprisonment, it is an elaborate process.
+The paperwork involved in an arrest is basic and sufficient to remand the individual in custody.
+Admitting a sentenced convict into imprisonment is an elaborate process.
 There are preliminary processes.
 They include orientation exercises for the individual, mental assessment, health evaluations, and assignment of custody level.
-There are five supervision levels of persons in custody, based on the sentence handed to the inmate.
+Based on the sentence handed to the inmate, persons in custody have five supervision levels.

+disclaimer